-The Secondary School Student Government is dedicated to providing leadership opportunities for students, providing services to the school and community and making the lives of students more enjoyable.
+The High School Student Government is dedicated to providing leadership opportunities for students, providing services to the school and community and making the lives of students more enjoyable.
 The organization serves as a link between students and teachers, organizes social activities and assists the greater school community in various events and activities throughout the year.
-Students from grades 6-12 are eligible to serve on the Student Government.
+Students from grades 6-12 are eligible for student government who best reflect the four GAA expectations of behavior - kind, caring, respectful and being a learner.
+Elections are held and students must adhere to the code of conduct during the election season.
 It is considered a privilege to be selected, and students involved with the Student Government are leaders who demonstrate the qualities of exceptional and successful students.
-Student Government members will meet once a month with the Secondary Principal to provide a student perspective on school climate and culture.
+Student Government members will meet once a month with the High School Principal to provide a student perspective on school climate and culture.